qpleple/wordpress-on-dotcloud/README.md

 1. The ``dotcloud.yml`` required to push to Dotcloud declaring 2 services:

         www:
             type: php
         db:
             type: mysql

 2. The ``nginx.conf`` file telling Nginx to redirect everything to Wordpress front controller as Dotcloud does not support ``.htaccess`` files (included in Wordpress):

     try_files $uri $uri/ /index.php;

-3. The ``postinstall`` script that will be executed by Dotcloud after each push.
+3. The ``postinstall`` script that is a post-install hook and will be executed by Dotcloud after each push.
+It is calling the scripts in the ``dotcloud-scripts/`` directory.

+5. The ``persist-wp-content.sh`` (executed by the post-install hook) that will persist the ``wp-content/`` directory.